The union difference is more money in your pockets to buy a home, start a family, pay down student loan debt and save for retirement.

 Better Pay and Benefits

-- More than 75% of union workers have jobs that provide health insurance benefits, but less than half of nonunion workers do.
+- Ninety-six percent of union workers have employer-provided health insurance, but only 69% of nonunion workers do.

 - Unions help bring more working people into the middle class.
 In fact, in states where people don’t have union rights, workers’ incomes are lower.

-- Working people in a union are five times more likely to participate in an employer-provided pension plan than working people without a union.
+- Working people in a union are more likely to participate in an employer-provided guaranteed pension plan than working people without a union (54% compared to 8%).